 Unless you purchase a streaming device, you are stuck watching your programs on either your laptop or mobile phone.
-In order to watch Netflix, Hulu, or any other streaming channel, you have to purchase a streaming device.
+In order to watch Netflix, Hulu, or any other streaming channel, you must purchase a streaming device.
 These cost anywhere from $30-$100 upfront, depending on the quality of streaming you want to watch.
-If something breaks, you are stuck paying for another device unless your purchased an additional warranty.
+If something breaks, you are stuck paying for another device unless you purchased an additional warranty.

 Does your internet provider have data caps?

-In order to watch content from streaming channels, you are required to have a reliable internet connection and enough data each month.
-Even if you have a plan that has 50 GB of data, that only allows for 25 hours of HD streaming not considering your other internet activities.
+In order to watch content from streaming channels, you must have a reliable internet connection and enough data each month.
+Even if you have a plan with 50 GB of data, that only allows for 25 hours of HD streaming, not considering your other internet activities.

 Managing multiple subscriptions

-You have to make sure your payment method is up-to-date for each streaming account or else your subscription will be cancelled.
+You have to make sure your payment method is up-to-date for each streaming account, or else your subscription will be canceled.
 When you choose a cable provider, you can easily bundle cable and internet services together for one convenient bill each month.
 Also, providers often offer monthly savings of up to $30 when you choose to bundle your services.

 What is the cheapest way to cut the cord?